Skip to main content

 Chain hooks with .add_hook():

-from definable.interfaces import TelegramInterface, LoggingHook, AllowlistHook
+from definable.agent.interface import TelegramInterface, LoggingHook, AllowlistHook

 interface = (

-TelegramInterface(agent=agent, config=config)
+TelegramInterface(agent=agent, bot_token="YOUR_BOT_TOKEN")

 .add_hook(LoggingHook())